Last Updated on March 19, 2021 by Julia Wilson

 Treatment will start conservatively, such as diet alone, additional therapies will be added if symptoms continue, or return after some time.

 Diet: A high protein, high fibre and high-fat diet with complex carbohydrates fed 4 – 6 times a day which will help to slowly release sugar and keep levels stable.
 Where possible, make food available at all times, unless the cat is obese.

 Glucocorticoids (Prednisolone): These can help to stimulate the release of sugars from the liver (gluconeogenesis) and inhibiting the uptake of glucose in the cells (in effect, they produce insulin resistance).

 Diazoxide: A medication that inhibits the release of insulin by blocking calcium mobilisation and increases gluconeogenesis as well as inhibiting the uptake of glucose by the cells.

 Octreotide acetate: This medication inhibits insulin secretion.

-Streptozotocin: A chemotherapy medication which selectively destroys beta cells.
+Streptozotocin: A chemotherapy medication that selectively destroys beta cells.
 A significant side effect is toxicity to the kidneys.
 Aggressive diuresis is necessary during administration, which quickly flushes the medication out of the body.
 Streptozotocin also causes nausea, and anti-nausea medications will be necessary during treatment.

-Pancreatitis can develop post surgery, keep a close eye on your cat for vomiting, loss of appetite and pain.
+Pancreatitis can develop post-surgery, keep a close eye on your cat for vomiting, loss of appetite and pain.
 Seek veterinary attention immediately if you notice any of the above symptoms.